lefevre-fraser/GME/Doc/README_in.txt

 1. Release Notes
 ************************************************

-Release Notes
+Release Notes of Release 18.10.22
 ----------------------------------
   - Binary compatibility with 11.12.2
   - Model editor: fix scrolling with mousewheel upwards (affected only some systems)
   - Fix hang when a model gets bigger (e.g. adding ports) and the parent is open and has many connections
-  - Fix distance scrolled up in Model Editor on some machines
   - Console: allow javascript:(new ActiveXObject('shell.application')) links
   - Search: fix crash on searching for referred object after project was closed
   - Right-click drag-n-drop on Model Editor: grey out options that are disallowed by metamodel